Bias-Voltage-Induced Topological Phase Transition in Finite Size Quantum Spin Hall Systems in the Presence of a Transverse Electric Field: Results and discussion

-Using the TB-BHZ Hamiltonian, introduced for the HgTe/CdTe QWRs in Sec.~\ref{sec:HM}, we would calculate band structures with different width and plot two bands near the Fermi energy for each the QWRs in Fig.~\ref{fig:2}(a).
-In all computations, the Fermi level is set into zero energy.
-For narrower QWRs, there is a distinct gap between valence and conduction bands, reduced dramatically by a gradual increase in the width of the QWRs and stabilized almost after 300-nm QWR (Fig.~\ref{fig:2}(b)).
-This issue has a good agreement with the result achieved by the continuum BHZ Hamiltonian \cite{zhou_PhysRevLett.101.2008_FSQSHE}.
-In the following, in Sec.~\ref{sec:TW}, we would intend to examine the QSHE from the viewpoint of transport and repeat it in the presence of a transverse electric field in Sec.~\ref{sec:ElectricF}.
+Using the TB-BHZ Hamiltonian, introduced for the QWRs of HgTe/CdTe in Sec.~\ref{sec:HM}, we would calculate band structures with different width and plot two bands near Fermi energy for each QWR in Fig.~\ref{fig:2}(a).
+In whole computation, the Fermi level is set into zero energy.
+For narrower QWRs, there is a distinct gap between valence and conduction bands that is reduced dramatically by a gradual increase in the width of the QWRs, and stabilized almost after 300-nm QWR (Fig.~\ref{fig:2}(b)).
+These results, of course, obtained by Zhou \textit{et. al} using continuum BHZ Hamiltonian\cite{zhou_PhysRevLett.101.2008_FSQSHE}, but in the following we will show that the QSH regime could exist even in narrow QWRs in transport viewpoint.
+Other results from this perspective, such as variation of topological invariant as a function of gate and bias voltages will be discussed.